tahsin314/40th_place_solution_aptos2019-blindness-detection/README.md

 Aravind Eye Hospital in India provided a large set of retina images taken using fundus photography under a variety of imaging conditions.
 A clinician has rated each image for the severity of diabetic retinopathy on a scale of 0 to 4.
 The task of this competition was to train DNN that can detect the level of severity.

+### Our approach
+We treated the task as a regression problem.
+We experimented with several Resnet, SE-Resnet, Resnet, ResNext and SE-Resnext model until we found out that [Efficientnet](https://arxiv.org/abs/1905.11946) model performs better than most of the pretrained models in this competition.
+Our final silver winning solution was an ensemble of 5 different Efficientnet models.
+Here is an overview:

+- **Preprocessing**:   Only Circle Cropping from [this](https://www.kaggle.com/tanlikesmath/diabetic-retinopathy-resnet50-binary-cropped) kernel.
+- **Augmentations**: Horizontal and Vertical Flip, 360 rotation, zoom 20%-25%, lighting 50%.
+Used Fast.ai transformations.

+- **Training**:  Mostly followed [this](https://www.kaggle.com/c/aptos2019-blindness-detection/discussion/100815#latest-582005) method.
+Did 5+10 training using `2015` data as train and `2019` as validation set.
+Then I split the `2019` data into 80:20 ratio using `sklearn`'s Stratified Split function and finetuned the previously trained model over it for 15 epochs.
+I took the best model based on validation loss which didn't seem to be overfitted and used it for submission.
+I used a fixed seed so that I can compare different model performances over the same val set.
+Didn't use CV or TTA.
+I wrote a `pytorch` and a `fastai` version of my codes for the competition.

+**I mostly used my `fastai` codes throughout the competition.
+It requires a lot of work to cleanup my codes and add a detailed explanation of my workflow.
+I guess I will keep updating this repo.**

 ### Resources
 - Competition [Link](https://www.kaggle.com/c/aptos2019-blindness-detection)
 - Pytorch Sample [Code](https://www.kaggle.com/abhishek/very-simple-pytorch-training-0-59)